gezalore/designbench/docs/source/running.rst

 simulation.

-Within each of these directories, there are subdirectories starting with ``_``, that designbench uses to keep track of various thing.
-There is one of these ``_`` directories per internal step executed by designbench, some of which are major steps as described above (e.g: ``_verilate`` corresponds to the ``verilate`` step), while others are minor steps not relevant for performance evaluation (e.g.: ``_files`` corresponds to setting up input files for
+Within each of these directories, there are subdirectories starting with ``_``, that RTLMeter uses to keep track of various thing.
+There is one of these ``_`` directories per internal step executed by RTLMeter, some of which are major steps as described above (e.g: ``_verilate`` corresponds to the ``verilate`` step), while others are minor steps not relevant for performance evaluation (e.g.: ``_files`` corresponds to setting up input files for